 Why I left $SBUX: Geographic Pay Gaps & Knowing Your Worth

 [Skip to the Big Picture.
 If you read only part of this, please let it be the last part.]

 When I got to year number 5 in my career, I had no idea what I wanted to do, other than just build cool things.
 At my crux, 8 years later, that’s still true.
 I’m an individual contributor at heart, but I’ve learned that I cannot do everything by myself, nor should I. The team is everything, and inspiring and educating others to buy into ideas or features I believe in is an imperative part of my own success, as well as the success of those around me.

-A year after working at a company completely antithetical to everything I was looking for out of work post-Blizzard, I reached out on Twitter indicating I was in the market.
+I kept looking.
+Eventually, I reached out on Twitter indicating I was in the market.
 The wonderful Manager of the web team at Starbucks Technology, now Director of Engineering, reached out to me with an enthusiastic interest that included my experience in the industry and my own personal brand of unyielding verbosity and honesty in my tweets.
 Ultimately, we made my circumstances work and I became a Technical Lead at Starbucks working remotely out of the Saint Louis area of Missouri.

 During my first days there, I made my impact apparent.
 I took ownership over my areas of responsibility, and areas outside of that scope.
 My passion is users, and that means everyone from engineering, to content creation, to retail partners, to customers.

 I showed that passion leading and helping to catalyze changes big and small.
 I can carry the torch of a little Point of Sale printout bug or a big change in core legacy technology for a new platform experience with the same inferno.

 I love the people I worked with, all wildly brilliant and talented in their own ways, and I felt my manager to be undoubtedly one of the bravest, most capable women in our industry: constantly a steward of her teams.